edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 While we're here, let's get that key ready to be used.
 We will be making calls to the OpenAI API.
-We'll create a ``utils`` module and export a function from it, so we can initialize the API client which we can then reuse anywhere we need to call it.
-Create ``utils.ts`` in your project root and add this code:
+We'll create a ``utils`` module and export a function from it that initializes an OpenAI API client.
+We can import and call the function to create a new client anywhere we need to make OpenAI API calls.

 .. code-block:: typescript